GRHS Students of the Week

 .

-Jade Arnell was nominated as Student of the Week by GRHS Foreign Language Teacher Mr. Nick Hokanson.
+Jade Arnell was nominated as Student of the Week by GRHS Foreign Language Teacher Mr. Kris Weidner.

-I would like to nominate Jade Arnell as Student of the Week.
-Jade always comes to class with a smile and ready to work hard.
-She is always willing to try the new grammar or vocabulary, even before she feels comfortable with it.
-Due to her work ethic and positive attitude, she is having a very successful experience in Spanish class. “
+I’d like to nominate Jade Arnell for Student of the Week.
+Jade is a standout student in my Algebra I class.
+She is hardworking, dependable and is a reliable asset which her peers can count on.
+I have seen her take the initiative to help her peers on several occasions already.
+She is a careful and meticulous worker and can help explain concepts in “kid” language.
+Jade, thank you for your hard work.”

 – Mr. Phil Harder